nicodeheza/happy-day/README.md

 ## About The Project

-Happy Day is a full stack web application where you can add your's friends and family birthdays or important anniversaries and the app will send you an email notifiaction and/or a push notification to your browser (you need to activate this feature in the setting menu).
-The backend api alsow send notifacation to the [movile app version.](https://github.com/nicodeheza/happy-day-native)
+Happy Day is a full stack web application where you can add your friends and family birthdays or important anniversaries and the app will send you an email notification and/or a push notification to your browser (you need to activate this feature in the settings menu).
+The backend api also sends notification to the [mobile app version](https://github.com/nicodeheza/happy-day-native)

 Here you can visit the live demo:<br/>
 [https://happyday.nicolasdeheza.com](https://happyday.nicolasdeheza.com)

-Alsow you can use this test user:<br/>
+Also you can use this test user:<br/>
 **User:** testuser@testuser.com<br/>
 **Password:** testuser